loganlucas13/fish-and-fitness/README.md

 1. Open a new terminal instance
 2. From the root directory of your local repository, run `cd backend` in the terminal to navigate to the backend directly.
+3.
-3. Activate the Python virtual environment by running the following command in the terminal
+    Option 1: Activate the Python virtual environment by running the following command(s) in the terminal
-    - Windows: `venv\Scripts\activate.bat`
+    - Windows: `py -m venv venv`, then `venv\Scripts\activate.bat`
     - Unix/Mac: `source venv/bin/activate`
+    Option 2: Use your local installation of Python.
+(Python 3.9 or newer)
 4. Run `cd fishing_backend` to navigate to the Django project folder
 5. Install all dependencies by running `pip install -r requirements.txt`
 6. Start the server